 “If any man preach any other gospel unto you than that ye have received, let him be accursed.” – Gal 1:9

-So then, was Peter to be accursed because of what Paul taught?
-This is where the boogie man jumps out, screams “aHa!,” and convinces me to teach evangelical ecumenicism, right?
-Not exactly.
+So then, was Peter to be accursed because of what Paul said in Gal 1:9?
+This is where the boogie man jumps out, screams “aHa!” and convinces me everything I know is wrong, right? … Not exactly.

 The Curse of the Law

-It should be understood that the Law of Moses was a privilege to Israel that could have engendered blessing and righteousness if they had kept its statutes (Deut 6:25).
+Understand that the Law of Moses was a privilege to Israel that could have engendered blessings if they had kept its statutes (Deut 6:25).
 Yet, if they failed to obey, then Israel would be cursed by God himself (Deut 11:27-28).

 “Cursed be he that confirmeth not all the words of this law to do them.
 And all the people shall say, Amen.” – Deuteronomy 27:26